HenryChen4/rest_api/README.md

 # REST-API
-Testing and experimenting with backend crud operations with mongoose and mongodb.
+REST-API for backend CRUD operations using NodeJS.
+Developed in December 2020